tdwg/bdq/tg2/core/generation/docs/core_tests_quick_reference.md

 ### Specification

-INTERNAL_PREREQUISITES_NOT_MET if dwc:minimumDepthInMeters or dwc:maximumDepthInMeters is EMPTY, or if either are interpretable as not zero or a positive number; COMPLIANT if the value of dwc:minimumDepthInMeters is less than or equal to the value of dwc:maximumDepthInMeters; otherwise NOT_COMPLIANT
+INTERNAL_PREREQUISITES_NOT_MET if dwc:minimumDepthInMeters or dwc:maximumDepthInMeters is bdq:Empty, or if either are interpretable as not zero or a positive number; COMPLIANT if the value of dwc:minimumDepthInMeters is less than or equal to the value of dwc:maximumDepthInMeters; otherwise NOT_COMPLIANT

 ### Information Elements